-For information on configuring Centrex Flash, please see Section 8.4.4 on page 175.
+For information on configuring Centrex Flash, please see the "Programmable IP Phone Buttons" on page 211.

-7.2.11 Pause in Dialing - Trunk Access
+7.2.12 Pause in Dialing - Trunk Access

-The Pause in Dialing - Trunk Access feature allows the insertion of commas (,) into a trunk group's Prepend Dial Out prefix to specify one-second pause periods during the transmission of pulse digits.
+The Pause in Dialing - Trunk Access feature allows the insertion of commas (,) into Prepend Dial Out prefix of a trunk group to specify one-second pause periods during the transmission of pulse digits.
 Pause periods are permitted in the following trunk group types that send digits as pulses:

-Analog Loop Start Digital Loop Start Digital Wink Start
+- Analog Loop Start

+- Digital Loop Start

+- Digital Wink Start

-Example: Assume the prepend dial out prefix of an analog trunk group is "9,,".
+Example: Assume the prepend dial-out prefix of an analog trunk group is "9,,".
 When a user dials "914085551111", the following pulse-digit sequence is transmitted on the trunk: "9<silence for two seconds>14085551111".